 Previously, it was reported that the Government of Greece was losing $654 Million (500 Euros) in tax revenue due to cigarette smuggling.

 Source: Anestis Dokas, “Smuggled cigarettes tak up 15 pct of market,” ekathimerini.com, September 2, 2012.

-Between $6.2 Billion to $12.5 Billion (5 to 10 Billion Euros) is illegally lent to consumers in Greece each year.
+Between $6.2 Billion to $12.5 Billion (5 to 10 Billion Euros) is illegally lent to consumers in Greece each year by loan sharks.
 The loan shark industry quadrupled in size between 2009 and 2012, with some lenders charging customers annualized interest rates starting at 60 percent.

 Source: Robert Saviano, “Where the Mob Keeps Its Money,” New York Times, August 25, 2012.